xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

 ![cus-under-moderation.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/cus-under-moderation.png)

 {% note info %}
 To get the product page loaded faster, the **Questions** tab lists only a few recent questions along with a link to show the entire list of them.
-The module uses the AJAX technique to update product questions without a complete page reload.
+The addon uses the AJAX technique to update product questions without a complete page reload.
 {% endnote %}

 To add a new question, the store administrator needs to click **New question** in the **Questions** section (**Catalog** -> **Questions**), complete the product question form and submit it by clicking **Create**.